FlowModelingControl/flowtorch/paper.md

 # Examples

 In this section, we demonstrate two applications of `flowTorch`.
 In the first example, DMD is employed to identify relevant modes in a transonic flow displaying shock-boundary-layer interactions.
 In the second example, a ROM of the flow past a circular cylinder [@noack2003] is constructed employing CNM [@fernex2021].
-Both examples are also available as Jupyter labs and in the `flowTorch` documentation.
+Both examples are also available as Jupyter notebooks and in the `flowTorch` documentation.

 ## DMD analysis of airfoil surface data